-The next part will be the trading levels, which combine daily and weekly highs and lows; important for deciding if the trend may still continue.
+The next part will be the trading levels, which combine daily and weekly highs and lows; important for deciding if the trend may continue.
 Then there are pivot points plotted throughout the charts which tell us of possible consolidation levels.
-Finally, are Fibonacci levels also to tell us about consolidation levels.
+Finally, our Fibonacci levels also tell us about consolidation levels.

-It paints the candlesticks to red, green, blue and grey.
-Red and purple represents bullish momentum, green and blue showing bullish momentum and grey for consolidation.
-A pop-up window will appear when there is a colour change in the candles, alerting you to trading opportunities.
+It paints the candlesticks red, green, blue, and grey.
+Red and purple represents bullish momentum, green and blue show bullish momentum, and grey for consolidation.
+A pop-up window will appear when there is a color change in the candles, alerting you to trading opportunities.

 This one will be at the indicators window, showing price-volume analysis (PVA) bars and standard volume bars.
-The PVA bars will be coloured in red, blue and green corresponding to their meanings in the candles suite indicator.
+The PVA bars will be colored in red, blue, and green corresponding to their meanings in the candles suite indicator.
 Standard volume bars will be grey.

 Working the PVSRA trading system